“If solutions within the system are so impossible to find, then maybe we should change the system itself.”

 As we’ve seen in the chapter on campaign finance, incumbents often have a significant financial advantage over their challengers.
 Political Action Committees and wealthy individuals have numerous incentives to donate to incumbents.
 This has enormous implications for how a challenger might mount a campaign, since campaign commercials are expensive to produce, air time is expensive to purchase, effective websites that provide continually updated information and allow people to donate are expensive to set up and maintain, electoral consultants are expensive to hire, and so on.
 Sheila Krumholz from the Center for Responsive Politics said something in 2006 that is just as sobering when read today: “A challenger who spent less than a million dollars technically had zero chance of winning.”
 (5) More than half of House races feature one candidate spending at least $10 for every $1 spent by the challenger.
 We call these financially uncompetitive races.
 (6)

 Another important factor is the power of seniority and experience.
-Almost invariably in campaigns that feature a congressional veteran against an upstart challenger, the incumbent stresses the importance of his seniority and experience in Washington.
+Almost invariably in campaigns that feature a congressional veteran against an upstart challenger, the incumbent stresses the importance of their seniority and experience in Washington.
 This is a powerful argument, for it is certainly true that seniority in Congress results in more power, better committee assignments, and greater ability to get bills passed—or greater ability to stop unfavorable bills.
 All this can translate into a larger voice for the state or district being represented by the incumbent.
-In the unlikely event that the challenger wins, she is going to be a freshman with little experience and no seniority.
-Of course, all of this assumes that the incumbent’s seniority and experience is actually being used to serve his constituents, as opposed to serving his financial backers’ interests.
+In the unlikely event that the challenger wins, they are going to be a freshman with little experience and no seniority.
+Of course, all of this assumes that the incumbent’s seniority and experience is actually being used to serve their constituents, as opposed to serving the interests of their financial backers.
 However, most congressional members have little difficulty spotlighting their positive-bills sponsorship—even if they never become law—or the bacon they’ve brought home to their state.

 We’ve already talked about gerrymandering in a previous chapter, so we won’t go over the details here.
 Nevertheless, we need to recognize the role of gerrymandering in promoting the reelection rates of Representatives—but not Senators, for the Senate’s districts are fixed by state boundaries.
 Essentially what we have in recent House reapportionment schemes are majority parties in state legislatures drawing boundaries that favor members of their own party.
 A direct result of this is the decline of competitive House seats.
 Many House races are uncompetitive because of the incumbent’s financial advantages and because many districts have been gerrymandered to produce safe seats for one party or the other.
 A safe seat is one that is securely in the hands of one party as long as that party puts forward a reasonable candidate.
 Candidates in safe seats often win with 67 percent or more of the vote in the district.
-Nine months out from the 2020 House races, the Cook Political Report listed 182 seats as solidly Democratic and 164 seats as solidly Republican.
-This means that roughly 80 percent of elections for seats in the House of Representatives—i.e., the people’s house—are a foregone conclusion, barring scandal or some major cataclysm.
+Going into the 2022 congressional elections, just 6 percent of the House races were expected to be competitive.
 (7)

 Incumbents benefit greatly from name recognition and positive media coverage.
 Incumbents usually enjoy a name recognition advantage over their challengers.
 When this is the case, the challenger has to spend considerable money—which they probably don’t have—trying to build up name recognition in the state or district.
 Any incumbent who manages to stay out of scandal is virtually guaranteed positive coverage in the local media.
 This is especially true of local television coverage, which tends to focus on staged events at which the incumbent appears at events such as a local conference on aging, a local pro-am golf tournament, or a construction ground-breaking for which the incumbent helped secure the funds.
 Rarely does local media focus on how incumbents vote on key issues and how those votes affect real people.